How to be an active LGBTIQA+ supporter?

 - When someone comes out to you trust that the person spent a long time thinking about it and gathering courage to tell you.
 Respect what they told you, your support can mean a lot.

-- Wear and display LGBTIQ+ friendly stickers, badges, posters, t-shirts and the like.
+- Wear and display LGBTIQA+ friendly stickers, badges, posters, t-shirts and the like.

-- Use social media to promote and share positive LGBTIQ+ stories and causes you believe in.
+- Use social media to promote and share positive LGBTIQA+ stories and causes you believe in.

 - Be physically present.
-Join the Pride parade and other initiatives that need support in ensuring LGBTIQ+ rights, fighting against discrimination.
+Join the Pride parade and other initiatives that need support in ensuring LGBTIQA+ rights, fighting against discrimination.

-- Support organisations who strive for LGBTIQ+ rights.
+- Support organisations who strive for LGBTIQA+ rights.
 Become a member, read their articles, get in contact if you need information, become a volunteer or activist, donate.

 All people, regardless of their gender or sexual orientation should be treated equally and with respect.
 Or regardless of any other personal circumstance.
 Do not expect cookies, prizes or any sort of recognition for your respect and support.